 Self-Deprecation: Jazzin' for Blue Jean features the hapless Vic insulting Screamin' Lord Byron (an obvious parody of Bowie's alter egos) with "You conniving, randy, bogus-Oriental old queen!
 Your record sleeves are better than your songs!"

 Self-Titled Album: Actually ended up with about 4 of these.
-His debut album, his second album (which would later be re-released as Space Oddity), and then Tin Machine and Tin Machine II, named after the hard rock band that he fronted.
+His debut album, his second album (which was also known as Man of Words, Man of Music in America; it would later be re-released as Space Oddity), and then Tin Machine and Tin Machine II, named after the hard rock band that he fronted.

-Sex Drugs And Rock And Roll: Lived this trope hard in The Seventies, as did his stage personas of Ziggy Stardust, the Thin White Duke, etc. Songs on the subject include "Ziggy Stardust" and "Ashes to Ashes" (the latter of which looks back on this period).
+Sex, Drugs and Rock & Roll: Lived this trope hard in The Seventies, as did his stage personas of Ziggy Stardust, the Thin White Duke, etc. Songs on the subject include "Ziggy Stardust" and "Ashes to Ashes" (the latter of which looks back on this period).

 The chord sequence to "Life on Mars?" is identical to that of "My Way".
 Bowie was asked to write the original English lyrics for that song, but his version ("Even a Fool Learns to Love") was ignored in favour of Paul Anka's.
 Bowie notes on the Hunky Dory back cover that the song is "Inspired by Frankie" — Sinatra, that is, since he popularized "My Way".